pablodecm/phd_thesis/src/106_chapter_6.md

 where the $n/g$ factor accounts for the different number of observations in the simulated samples.
-In cases where the number of observations is itself a random variable providing information about the parameters of interest, or where the simulated observation are weighted, the choice of normalisation of $\mathcal{L}$ may be slightly more involved and problem specific, but nevertheless amenable.
+In cases where the number of observations is itself a random variable providing information about the parameters of interest, or where the simulated observations are weighted, the choice of normalisation of $\mathcal{L}$ may be slightly more involved and problem specific, but nevertheless amenable.